 Some Background On The Mongolian Language

+The Mongolian language, often known as the Mongol language, is the most widely spoken in Mongolia, the Chinese provinces of Qinghai and Gansu, and the autonomous territories of Inner Mongolia and Xinjiang.
 Mongolian represents a relatively unique branch on the language tree.
-It is in the Altaic group; the same family as Korean and Japanese (although there is still some debate about this).
+It is in the Altaic group, the same family as Korean and Japanese (although there is still some debate about this).

 Why Should You Learn Mongolian?

-Most language learners fall into two categories: passion learners and practical learners.
+Most language learners fall into two categories: passionate learners and practical learners.
 They both offer good reasons to learn the language.

 We’re going to start with something a bit esoteric.
 A famous English writer went on vacation to Africa for the first time, and as soon as he arrived in the small village, he immediately felt ‘at home’.
 Not in the sense that the people were friendly and the food was good, but literally, he had the feeling that where he was born was not his natural home, and now he’d found it.